-This section presents the amendment to Fiscal Year 2019 Annual Action Plan which is the fifth year of the Consolidated Plan FY2015-2019.
-This spring, the City was provided an opportunity by the Department of Housing and Urban Development (DHUD) to access CDBG-CV funding, in the amount of \$834,267, under the CARES ACT.
+This section presents the amendment to Fiscal Year 2019 Annual Action Plan.
+2019 is the fifth year of the Consolidated Plan FY2015-2019.
+This spring, the City was provided an opportunity by the Department of Housing and Urban Development (DHUD) to access CDBG-CV funding, in the amount of \$834,287, under the CARES ACT.
+A second allocation, known as CDBG-CV3, was provided in the amount of \$458,607.
+The total funding under the CARES Act is \$1,292,894.
 The CARES ACT funds are to address the preventing, preparing for or responding to the COVID-19 Pandemic.
+The pandemic creates a variety of problems for the residents and businesses in this country.
+Social distancing rules were established.
+The restriction or closure of "non-essential" businesses occurred.
+Air and ground travel was reduced.
+Due to reduced services and sales, tax revenue became less.
+These actions resulted in an economic downturn.

-The CDBG-CV funds may not be a duplicate funding source for for an activity.
-A variety of projects may address the community's needs addressing COVID-19.
-Projects may include housing, public services, public facilities, and economic development.
-The CDBG-CV funds must also address the national objectives: address urgent community need, benefit low- and moderate-income residents, and address the elimination of slum and blight.
+The federal government passed the Coronavirus Aid, Relief, and Economic Security Act (CARES ACT) to be used to address needs of the citizens.
+Funding was made available to states, counties, cities, and agencies.
+CDBG-CV funds were identified for the City of Decatur.
+The CDBG-CV funds may not be a duplicate funding source for an activity.
+A variety of projects may address the community's COVID-19 effects and needs.
+It may be said COVID-19 has had a disproportionate impact in certain communities.
+Those hardest hit can't afford yet another crisis.
+The funding may help provide a safety net for individuals and families.
+Projects may include housing related activities, public services, public facilities, economic development, and CARES Act administration/planning.
+The CDBG-CV and CDBG-CV3 funds must also address the national objectives: address urgent community need, benefit low- and moderate-income residents, and address the elimination of slum and blight.
 The Annual Action plan identifies the linkage between the use of federal resources and the specific objectives developed to address the community's priority needs identified in the Consolidated Plan.
-The Consolidated Plan will also be updated to incorporate the CDBG-CV funds along with an updated Citizen Participation Plan.
+The Consolidated Plan will also be updated to incorporate the CDBG-CV and CDBG-CV3 funds together.
+Under the CARES Act, Citizen Participation Plan was updated to address urgent need and was incorporated in the amended Consolidated Plan.